jonathandmoore/gbm_evo/README.md

 **Primary analysis/data reduction:**

-**0-ETL_1001_methylomes.R** is the ETL script that starts the process of analysing the 1001 methylomes data set.
+**0-ETL_1001_methylomes.R** is the Extract/Translate/Load script that starts the process of analysing the 1001 methylomes data set.
 It is an R script whose purpose is to create shell scripts to use a SLURM cluster to carry out a batch-wise methylation analysis of the 1001 methylomes data sets, downloaded from SRA.

 This script reads the lists of samples and fastq files, downloaded from ENA and SRA (**ENA_SR*.txt** and **GSE*.txt**).
 It associates FASTQ files with samples, and samples with Arabidopsis accession identifiers from the 1001 genomes project.
 It then works through the accessions, ten at a time, making SLURM shell scripts to carry out each subsequent stage of the primary analysis for the 10 accessions in question: